7 Sales Email Signature Examples to Increase Conversions in 2024

 As mentioned earlier, you need to consider the sales-prospect relationship and positioning in the pipeline to determine what info is most necessary to include.

-With the Close CRM, you can use Sequences to tailor and automate your messaging, depending on your prospect’s location in the pipeline.
+With the Close CRM, you can use Workflows to tailor and automate your messaging, depending on your prospect’s location in the pipeline.
 This streamlines your follow-up outreach…and you can adjust your email signature for each template, based on relevant context.

 Using an Image-Only Signature